 How the Employer can spark the Engagement of a Team Member?

 Issues that influence engagement levels for employees are numerous.
-Poor relationships between employers and employees are the leading cause of employees disengagement.
+Poor relationships between employers and employees are the leading cause of employee disengagement.

-Lack of mutual respect, fairness, trust, personal expression, values, are also causes of employees disengagement.
+Lack of mutual respect, fairness, trust, personal expression, values, are also causes of employee disengagement.
 As it is usually said, “People don’t quit their jobs, they quit their bosses.”

 Every disengaged employee has the potential to be more engaged and productive.
 Instead of looking for ways to make employees happy, look for ways to stop the causes of their unhappiness and point them to a more positive and productive direction.